micmejia/bible-dump/AMPC/Genesis/Gen 18.md

-[^a][The Lord] said, I will surely return to you when the season comes round, and behold, Sarah your wife will have a son.
+[The Lord] said, I will surely return to you when the season comes round, and behold, Sarah your wife will have a son.
 And Sarah was listening _and_ heard it at the tent door which was behind Him.